Robotics

 | $\cos\theta = b$ | $\theta = \pm \mathrm{Atan2}\left(\sqrt{1 - b^2}, b\right)$ |

-| $a\cos\theta + b\sin\theta = 0$ | $\theta = \mathrm{Atan2}(a, -b)$ and $\theta = \mathrm{Atan2}(-a, b)$ |
+| $a\cos\theta + b\sin\theta = 0$ | $\theta = \mathrm{Atan2}(a, -b) = \mathrm{Atan2}(-a, b)$ |

 | $a\cos\theta + b\sin\theta = c$ | $\theta = \mathrm{Atan2}(b, a) \pm \mathrm{Atan2}\left(\sqrt{a^2 + b^2 - c^2}, c\right)$ |